kkots/ggxrd_hitbox_overlay_2211/README.md

 - 2023 December 20: Fixed May's dolphin hurtbox rotation.
 - 2024 January 1: Fixed an issue when boxes weren't frame perfect on very low FPS (caused by excessive logging in debug version).
 - 2024 January 3: Fixed the issue of boxes being 1 frame behind during frame freeze mode + gif mode.
+- 2024 January 3: Fixed the issue of continuous screenshot mode taking screens during frame freeze 60 times per second even if the game is frozen.
+Fixed the issue of screenshot button not working during frame freeze mode.